aFarkas/lazysizes/plugins/parent-fit/README.md

 import 'lazysizes/plugins/parent-fit/ls.parent-fit';
 ```

 For this to work properly the physical aspect-ratio of the image candidates need to be calculable.
-To do so either a `data-aspectratio` attribute has to be provided on the `source`/`img` element(s) or at least one of the image candidates inside the ``srcset`` attribute also need to include a **h** (height) descriptor.
+To do so either a `data-aspectratio` attribute has to be provided on the `source`/`img` element(s) or through `width` and `height` content attributes or at least one of the image candidates inside the ``srcset`` attribute also need to include a **h** (height) descriptor.
 (MS Edge has problems to read image candidates using the h descriptor, which is fixed by the [respimg polyfill](../respimg))

 ### object-fit: contain|cover usage